avalanchesass/avalanche/scss/base/README.md

-Place your base packages here
+Place your basic styles in this directory.

+Base styles may only be applied to element selectors (except rare special cases).